Jeffreyxdev/Jeffreyxdev/README.md

 ## About

-I work on backend systems where failure is expensive.
+I work on systems where failure is expensive.

 My focus is on identifying brittle logic, reducing operational overhead, and improving how systems behave under real-world conditions.
 I’m particularly interested in the parts of systems that are usually labeled “temporary”, “manual”, or “good enough”.